Towards Open-World Gesture Recognition: Design Engineering Approach

 \section{Design Engineering Approach}

 Conventional machine learning approaches optimize the recognition model to best fit the data once.
-In an OWGR process illustrated in Figure~\ref{fig:process}, we additionally must optimize the policies by which the recognition model continually updates itself.
-In the open-world gesture recognition process, five stages are outlined: device deployment, data logging, data curation, retraining trigger, and updating policy.
-The final two stages highlight the two crucial design considerations integral to an OWGR process that allows offline analysis: \begin{s_enumerate} \item \textit{When to update the recognition model?} How do we define the start and stop of a batch, and how frequently should we perform model updates? \item \textit{How to update the recognition model?} Which continual learning method provides the ideal tradeoff between plasticity and stability while minimizing compute and memory requirements? \end{s_enumerate} Therefore, we \changetextx{propose} a design engineering approach to perform a systematic evaluation of an OWGR process without long-term deployment \changetext{(including user studies over multiple sessions, model deployment and run-time optimization, continuous data logging and collection etc.)}. \changetext{Furthermore, evaluation of an OWGR process involves system-level parameters beyond the recognition model hyper-parameters.}
+In an OWGR process, as illustrated in Figure~\ref{fig:process}, we additionally must optimize the policies by which the recognition model continually updates itself.
+In the \emph{open-world gesture recognition} process, we outline five stages: (1) device deployment; (2) data logging; (3) data curation; (4) retraining trigger; and (5) updating policy.
+The final two stages highlight the two crucial design considerations that are integral and critical to an OWGR process that allows offline analysis: \begin{s_enumerate} \item \textit{When do we update the recognition model?} How do we define the start and stop of a batch, and how frequently should we perform model updates? \item \textit{How do we update the recognition model?} Which continual learning method provides the ideal trade-off between plasticity and stability, while minimizing processing and memory requirements? \end{s_enumerate}

+We tackle these two considerations by adapting a design engineering approach~\cite{Kristensson2020Design,kristensson2021design} to perform a systematic evaluation of an OWGR process without long-term deployment, including user studies over multiple sessions, model deployment and run-time optimization, continuous data logging and collection, and so on.
+Further, the evaluation of an OWGR process involves system-level parameters beyond the recognition model hyper-parameters.